Second order semi-parametric inference for multivariate log Gaussian Cox processes: Conclusion

 A limitation of our approach, shared with existing methods, is that we have not provided confidence intervals for parameter estimates or confidence bands for estimated PCFs or cross PCFs.
 One topic for further research would be to establish asymptotic results for parameter estimates within the framework of estimating function inference.
 This was done by \cite{hessellund:etal:20} regarding inference for the intensity function but the current problem of inferring cross PCFs entail considerable additional theoretical difficulties.

 The impact of using regularization was not very strong in our simulation studies when moderate values of $q$ were considered.
-However, the crimes data example indicates that the use of regularization may add robustness to the estimation procedure if a too large $q$ is selected.\ By Radon-Nikodym's theorem,
+However, the crimes data example indicates that the use of regularization may add robustness to the estimation procedure if a too large $q$ is selected.